 \section{Related Works}

-In common, intermediate frames are generated by motion estimation and interpolation modeling.\textbf{Motion estimation methods mainly incorporate optical flow-based methods and kernel-based methods.} And the non-linear interpolation strategy is proposed to match curve trajectory.
-We briefly review these related works in the following section.
+Intermediate frames are generated by motion estimation and interpolation modeling. {Motion estimation methods mainly incorporate optical flow-based methods and kernel-based methods.} {The non-linear interpolation strategy is proposed to match the curve trajectory.} We briefly review related works in the following section.